-Why travel on a bus tour when you can enjoy a flexible private day tour with your own personal tour guide Harry Norman as recommended on the Tripadvisor link below ?
+Why travel on a crowded bus tour with a fixed itinerary when you can enjoy a private tour of London with your own personal tour guide Harry Norman as recommended on the Tripadvisor link below ?

-Our private day tours are fun for all ages with a customised tour itinerary designed to match your own personal interests.
+Our private day tours are fun for all ages with a custom tour itinerary designed to match your own personal interests.

-Wherever you would like to visit we have a day tour for you, just scroll through the tours and prices heading at the top of this page.
+Wherever you would like to visit on your tour of England, we have a private tour for you.
+Just scroll through the tours and prices heading at the top of this page for more details.

 - Our sedans or minivans are very comfortable so will ensure the best trip possible.